alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 * Write  the Raspian image to an SD card in the normal way.
 4Gb is is big enough (leaves about 1Gb free)
 * Boot the Pi from the new SD image and log in as the default user (initially `pi`)
-* If the Raspi Config menu uniltiy appears then configure your keyboard and exit back to the command prompt
+* If the Raspi Config menu utility appears then configure your keyboard and exit back to the command prompt
 * Make sure your Pi has access to the Internet
- * If you have a supported WiFi adaptor you can configure it as follows:
+ * If you have a supported WiFi adapter you can configure it as follows:
   `wpa_passphrase <SSID> <WPA_PASSWORD> | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf`
    then reboot and log as the default user again